AdityaVashista30/Interactive-Dashboard-WebApp-using-Streamlit/README.md

     1. Shows random tweet according to selectd sentiment (Positive, Neutral.
 Negative)
-    2. Visualization of number of tweets by sentiment as Bar Graph or Pie Chart 3.Visualization of tweets on the basis of the location they were tweeted from and time on map
+    2. Visualization of number of tweets by sentiment as Bar Graph or Pie Chart 3.Visualization of tweets on the basis of time of tweet on map 4.Showing raw data with respect to time of tweet
-    4. Visualizing wordclouds based on tweets' sentiment
+    5. Visualizing wordclouds based on tweets' sentiment
-    5. Breakdown of tweets sentiment wise based categorized by airlines (one to multiple selectedO)
+    6. Breakdown of tweets sentiment wise based categorized by airlines (one to multiple selectedO)

 To run the app : Go to cmd and type: streamlit run app.py